 Regardless, death in the home alone will not warrant a refund of your Life Alert activation fees to an authorized representative.

 FYI: Not sure which medical alert system has the best features?
-For a comprehensive system comparison, read our helpful guide on Life Alert vs. Philips Lifeline.
+For comprehensive system comparisons, read our helpful guides on Life Alert vs. Lifeline and Life Alert vs Medical Alert.

 “Help!
-I’ve fallen and I can’t get up!” is a phrase familiar to many of us.
-If you or a loved one ever falls in your home, then Life Alert can certainly provide an essential lifeline to help.
+I’ve fallen, and I can’t get up!” is a phrase familiar to many of us.
+If you or a loved one ever falls in your home, then Life Alert can potentially provide an essential lifeline to help.
 Its equipment is both reliable and durable, and its dispatch agents are highly trained.

-In my experience testing medical alert devices, however, there are several other companies that provide medical alerts of an equal caliber for less than half the price.
+In my experience testing medical alert devices, however, several other companies provide medical alerts of an equal caliber for less than half the price.
 To my knowledge, Life Alert is the only medical alert provider that locks users into three-year contracts.

 To learn more about my experience using Life Alert, check out my hands-on Life Alert review.